deadronos/nanodrones/memory/designs/DES002-implement-basic-3d-scene-controller.md

 - `src/ecs/systems/thirdPersonController.ts` — pure-ish system that applies movement deltas to a transform.
 - `src/controls/useKeyboard.ts` — existing input hook; use it to produce move vectors or commands.

+- `types/playcanvas-augmentations.d.ts` — TypeScript declaration merging for runtime-only PlayCanvas properties (small augmentation for `pc` namespace to add commonly-used runtime fields such as `StandardMaterial.shininess?`, `Scene.gammaCorrection?`, and `Scene.toneMapping?`).
+Include this file early to avoid scattering `as any` casts across the codebase.

 ## Data Flow

 - UI/Input -> `useKeyboard` (hook) -> Movement command (structure) -> consumed by `ThirdPersonController` during sim tick -> player transform updated -> PlayCanvas render reads transform and draws.